 \subsection{The difficulty}

-The notion of the difficulty was first introduced by Shokurov in \cite{Sho85} in order to prove the termination of flips for terminal 3-folds.
-Since then several variants of this notion have appeared in the literature \cite{Kaw92,Kol92,Fuj04,Fuj05,AHK07,Mor18}, as the main idea to tackle the termination of flips conjecture has remained the same.
+The notion of the \emph{difficulty} of a terminal variety was originally introduced by Shokurov in \cite{Sho85} in order to prove the termination of flips for terminal 3-folds.
+Since then several variants of this notion have appeared in the literature, see \cite{Kaw92,Kol92,Fuj04,Fuj05,AHK07}, as the main idea to tackle the termination of flips conjecture has remained the same.
 Here, we introduce a version of the difficulty in the setting of NQC g-pairs, which generalizes \cite[Definition 6.20]{KM98} and plays a key role in the proof of Theorem \ref{thm:gterminal}.

 \begin{dfn} Let $(X,B+M)$ be a $ \Q $-factorial NQC terminal g-pair with data $X'\xto X\to Z$ and $M'=\sum_{j=1}^l\mu_j M_j'$, where $B=\sum_{i=1}^s b_i B_i$, $ b_i \in [0,1) $ and the $B_i$ are distinct prime divisors, $\mu_j\ge0$ and the $M_j'$ are $ \Q $-Cartier divisors which are nef over $Z$.
 Set $b:=\max\{b_1, \dots, b_s\}$ ($ b:=0 $ if $ B=0 $), consider the set